This page gives an overview of the Prisma internals and how it works "under the hood".

 Current platform : darwinQuery Engine : query-engine d6ff7119649922b84e413b3b69660e2f49e2ddf3 (at /custom/my-query-engine-unix)Migration Engine : migration-engine-cli d6ff7119649922b84e413b3b69660e2f49e2ddf3 (at /myproject/node_modules/@prisma/engines/migration-engine-unix)Introspection Engine : introspection-core d6ff7119649922b84e413b3b69660e2f49e2ddf3 (at /myproject/node_modules/@prisma/engines/introspection-engine-unix)Format Binary : prisma-fmt d6ff7119649922b84e413b3b69660e2f49e2ddf3 (at /myproject/node_modules/@prisma/engines/prisma-fmt-unix)

-PRISMA_BINARIES_MIRROR environment variable allows you to host a binary via a private server, AWS bucket or other cloud storage.
+PRISMA_ENGINES_MIRROR environment variable allows you to host engine files via a private server, AWS bucket or other cloud storage.

-This can be useful if you have a custom OS which requires you to use your own custom built binaries.
+This can be useful if you have a custom OS that requires custom-built engines.